tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 And I wouldn't be able to do this if it wasn't for you guys.
 So thank you.
 Thank you so much.
 I appreciate you guys so much.
-I hope you have a really great holiday season.
-Whatever you celebrate and really happy New Year.
-And in January, I'll be putting out a video that is not as depressing as this one deals with poverty.
+I hope you have a really great holiday season, whatever you celebrate, and a really happy New Year.
+And in January, I'll be putting out a video that is not as depressing as this one.
+It deals with poverty, but...

 </james>
 <from></from>